 This omission is especially odd because Dominique has taken the extra step of adding little pop-up boxes to his videos.
 At important points little text boxes open, which makes you look and absorb the important points contained within them.

 However, those are the only two slight criticisms I have about this course.
 There was so much more I liked about it.

 For example, throughout his videos, Dominique offers you little tips and tricks, including ways to use every bit of what can be expensive ingredients.

-I have already used what he taught me to create vanilla powder from pods I would have otherwise thrown away.
+I have already used what he taught me to create vanilla powder using pods I would have otherwise thrown away.

 Why take Dominique Ansel’s masterclass

 I can highly recommend this course.
 For $90 it is a bargain.
 You will learn how to make some stunning desserts and be able to dip in and out of this course again and again.
-It is a particulalrly good buy if you switch from buying your French pasteries to making your own.
+It is a particularly good buy if you switch from buying your French pastries to making your own.

-If you want to take more of the masterclass.com courses, I recommend that you do what I have done and buy the $180 all-access pass.
+If you want to take more of the masterclass.com courses, I recommend that you do what I did and buy the $180 all-access pass.
 You only have to take 3 courses for the pass to save you money.
 The more courses you take the more you save.

 There are already more than 50 courses available on masterclass.com, so finding several that you want to take is not hard.
 You can find out more about the courses and what you get for your money by clicking through and reading my masterclass.com overview article.
 There, I tell you all about the extras you get, for example, the forum and the chance to get your questions answered directly by the course tutors.